 Want to make losing weight feel easier?

 A key measure of our health is maintaining a healthy weight.
-Being overweight or obese is associated with developing chronic diseases such as type-2 diabetes, heart disease, and some forms of cancer.
+Living with obesity is a critical risk factor associated with developing chronic diseases such as type-2 diabetes, heart disease, and some forms of cancer.

 Multiple cross-sectional studies (a study that analyses data from a subset of the population) have shown that people who adhere to a Mediterranean diet are less likely to be obese.